Clean Bay Certified Restaurants

 Table to Farm

 Food decomposing in a landfill releases methane, a greenhouse gas 86 times more potent than carbon dioxide.
 By composting locally, we reduce transportation associated with hauling waste to faraway processing facilities, which lowers smog-forming air pollutants and carbon dioxide emissions.
-Simultaneously, the application of compost builds healthy soils, increases water retention, and enhances soil carbon… Continue reading Table to Farm
+Simultaneously, applying compost builds healthy soils, increases water retention, and enhances soil carbon sequestration.
+Table… Continue reading Table to Farm